-At address you can see the shoulder blade alignment and its relationship parallel to the target line where, as Moe Tilted the spine, the shoulders align to the target.
-The lead arm is above the trail arm. (line through shoulders).
+At address, you can see the shoulder blade alignment and its relationship parallel to the target line where, as Moe Tilted the spine, the shoulders align to the target.
+The lead arm is above the trailing arm. (line through shoulders).

 The club aligns with the lead arm and is at an angle pointing to the lead shoulder.
 The head is positioned behind the ball.

-The club face, even thought is is placed well behind the ball is square to the target line and the lead foot is slightly rotated toward the target. (clubface arrow / line)
+The club face, even though it is placed well behind the ball is square to the target line, and the lead foot is slightly rotated toward the target. (clubface arrow/line)

-Notice how the trial shoulder is back at address more than the front shoulder.
+Notice how the trial shoulder is back to address more than the front shoulder.

-It is geometrically significant that the club shaft points through the lower spine (Yellow line) at address, the exact location of the golf ball position (white line from ball to mid back) noting that this club to body relationship is in tact making it easy for Moe, as he rotates and moves his body forward, to lead the hands into impact.
+It is geometrically significant that the club shaft points through the lower spine (Yellow line) at address.
+The exact location of the golf ball position (white line from the ball to mid back) is noting that this club to body relationship is intact making it easy for Moe, as he rotates and moves his body forward, to lead the hands into impact.

 The club shaft pointing to the mid spine and back is significant as it shows how the Single Plane swing is lead sided where the lead hip is forward throughout the entire golf swing through impact.